 The information presented here is generic and advisory in nature.
 It is not a substitute for professional, medical judgments, and it does not in anyway overrule CSUSB or CSU-system policies regarding health and safety.
 It should not be used as a basis for medical treatment.
 If you are concerned about your health or think you may have suffered injury, consult a licensed medical professional.
-Music students with questions or concerns about their health are encouraged to contact the Music Department Chair or CSUSB's Environmental Health and Safety Department.
+Music students with questions or concerns about their health are encouraged to contact CSUSB's Environmental Health and Safety Department.
 EHS has comprehensive responsibility on campus for identifying, evaluating, and controlling any potential hazards or threats to health and safety.
 EHS is the best source of information regarding university- and CSU system-wide health and safety policies.

 Hearing health is essential to your lifelong success as a musician.
 Your hearing can be permanently damaged by loud sounds, including music.
 Technically, this is called Noise-Induced Hearing Loss (NIHL).
 Such danger is constant.